azarkevich/TortoiseRally/README.md

 Disclaimer
 ===

-This software was used internally for long time, so some feature can look strange or overcomplicated.
+This software was used internally for long time, so some feature can look strange, overcomplicated or partially implemented.
+You can ask me for details and/or small fixes.

 How-To Install
 ===